-The present document states the minimum requirements for general communication for shipborne fixed installations using DSC - class D.
+The present document states the minimum requirements for general communication for shipborne fixed installations using DSC - class E.

-Class D DSC may be used in the Very High Frequency (VHF) Maritime Mobile Service (MMS), for distress, urgency and safety communication and general communications using telephony for subsequent communications.
+Class E DSC may be used in the Medium Frequency (MF) and/or High Frequency (HF) bands of the Maritime Mobile Service (MMS), for distress, urgency and safety communication and general communications and uses telephony for subsequent communications.

-The present document is part 3 of a multipart standard that covers the requirements to be fulfilled by equipment that is either integrated with a transmitter and/or a receiver or equipment that is a stand-alone DSC terminal.
+The present document is part 4 of a multipart standard that covers the requirements to be fulfilled by equipment that is either integrated with a transmitter and/or a receiver or equipment that is a stand-alone DSC terminal.